open-wc/open-wc/packages/scoped-elements/README.md

 4. Currently, only `lit-element` is supported (though other elements/rendering engines could be incorporated in the future).

-5. You can not use tag selectors in css, but you could use an id, a class name or even a property instead.
+5. You cannot use tag selectors in css, but you could use an id, a class name or even a property instead.

    ```css
    🚫 my-panel {